 So let me guess… you’re now apprehensive about what to expect at graduation?
 Well here are my top ten tips that will help.

-- You will firstly recieve an email congratulating you on passing your degree.
-Although you may have worked out whether you have passed your degree including the classification, nothing is fully confirmed until you recieve this email.
-You will recieve an inivitation to graduation, along with details on acadmeic dress and guest tickets for the day.
+– You will firstly receive an email congratulating you on passing your degree.
+Although you may have worked out whether you have passed your degree including the classification, nothing is fully confirmed until you receive this email.
+You will receive an invitation to graduation, along with details on the academic dress and guest tickets for the day.

-- Make sure you know exactly what the schedule is for the day, as it is important to know when and where you need to be at all times throughout the day.
-You should recieve an email about the order of events a couple of weeks before the ceremony.
+– The schedule.
+Make sure you know exactly what the schedule is for the day, as it is important to know when and where you need to be at all times throughout the day.
+You should receive an email about the order of events a couple of weeks before the ceremony.

-- So I am sure your next worry is ‘what am I going to wear?’.
+– Dress.
+So I am sure your next worry is ‘what am I going to wear?’.
 This was my initial worry.
 You want to judge it right so you’re not underdressed but not look as if you’re going to a wedding.
-Of course, it’s better to be over dressed than underdressed.
+Of course, it’s better to be overdressed than underdressed.
 It is also a day about you, so wear whatever feels comfortable for you.
 If you are comfortable with heels, then wear them.
 If you are not, but feel like you should because other people are wearing them, DON’T!
-One thing university should have taught you, is to be yourself and don’t follow the crowd (as cliché as that sounds).
-My tip for anyone wanting to wear heels, wear ones with straps so they are securly on your feet.
-I learnt this from my Postgraduate gradaution.
+One thing university should have taught you is to be yourself and don’t follow the crowd (as cliché as that sounds).
+My tip for anyone wanting to wear heels, wear ones with straps so they are securely on your feet.
+I learned this from my Postgraduate graduation.

-- If you would like guest tickets, you need to apply for them as soon as they become available.
+– Guest Tickets.
+If you would like guest tickets, you need to apply for them as soon as they become available.
 They sell out quickly, due to demand and it will be the worst feeling if your family or friends cannot see you graduate.
-Usually you get allocated 2 tickets per person graduating, with the option to purchase 2 additional tickets thereafter.
+Usually, you get allocated 2 tickets per person graduating, with the option to purchase 2 additional tickets thereafter.

 – Take pictures on the day!
 I took loads of pictures during my Undergraduate graduation but failed to do so on my Postgraduate graduation because of the schedule of events and the weather.
 This was a regret of mine.
 It’s great to have pictures to look back on in a few years, or even to show your children or grandchildren.

+– Have fun!
 Remember, the day is about you and your success.
-It is probably the only time you will graduate, unless you further your university education, so make the most of it.
+It is probably the only time you will graduate unless you further your university education, so make the most of it.